 - Personal Articles

 A complete report detailing the use of College funds must be submitted to the Business Office no later than ten working days following the completion of travel.
 This applies whether the traveler is reporting on the use of a travel advance or requesting reimbursement of personal funds.
 A College Travel Expense Report form must be used to document travel expenses incurred by College travelers.
-(Forms may be secured from the Business Office or online at www.hsc.edu/Human-Resources/Forms.html.)
+(Forms may be secured online or from the Business Office. )